gbmhunter/blog/content/programming/design-patterns/abstraction-layers/index.md

 Other operations not mentioned above that might be OS specific are the memory allocations functions such as `malloc()` and friends, `new`, `delete` (as well as their brothers `new[]` and `delete[]`).
 The OS may provide enhanced version of these memory allocation functions that provide things such as thread-safety and anti-fragmentation abilities (e.g. coalescence).
 For example, FreeRTOS provides you with the functions pvPortMalloc() and vFree().

-The nice thing about C++ is that you can do a program-wide overide of the new/delete family of operations which can then in turn call the OS-specific versions, making your code very portable.
+The nice thing about C++ is that you can do a program-wide override of the new/delete family of operations which can then in turn call the OS-specific versions, making your code very portable.

 I have written a OSAL template module in C++ called Osal-Cpp which is freely available for download on GitHub at [https://github.com/gbmhunter/Osal-Cpp](https://github.com/gbmhunter/Osal-Cpp).